laravel/docs/queues.md

 		}
 	}

+<a name="retrying-failed-jobs"></a>
 ### Retrying Failed Jobs

-To view all of your failed jobs, you may use the `queue:failed` Artisan command:
+To view all of your failed jobs that have been inserted into your `failed_jobs` database table, you may use the `queue:failed` Artisan command:

 	php artisan queue:failed